You need to activate javascript for this site.

 - Rich, R. C., Brians, C. L., Manheim, J. B., & Willnat, L. (2018).
 Empirical political analysis: Quantitative and qualitative research methods.
 9th ed.
 New York: Routledge.

-Alternative criteria for working students or students with overlapped courses:
+Alternative scheme for working students or those with overlapping classes:

 Language Portuguese.
 Tutorial support is available in English.